NANPA Regional Event – Bosque del Apache National Wildlife Refuge

 What to Expect –

-This tour is designed for anyone who is interested in improving their photography skills and receiving valuable coaching, as well as professionals interested in capturing images of this dramatic region.
-Participants will be divided into groups to ensure top shooting locations in the area.
-This tour is limited to 30 participants (We have additional leaders standing by if needed) to give time with each instructor and to retain flexibility based on weather and the best opportunities.
+This tour is designed for anyone who is interested in improving his/her photography skills and receiving valuable coaching, as well as professionals interested in capturing images of this dramatic region.
+This tour is limited to 12 participants (We have additional leaders standing by if needed) to give time with each instructor and to retain flexibility based on weather and the best opportunities.

 Just the Facts –